 So, when a mid-schedule preventative oil change plan was made for the KTM the only loan bike the dealer could offer was a NC750 from their sister Honda franchise.
 This gave me my first opportunity to ride one and to see whether I made the right choice all those years ago.

 Beware the Peruvian Killer Zombie Guinea Pig

-I suppose there is the challenge of trying to make a slow bike ride fast or you could indulge your masochistic tendencies and see how you could continually improve the mpg but that’s not for me !
-Perhaps, its for those guys who need their daily bike fix but have a garage full of exciting bikes for their adrenaline fix or to keep as garage queens…again not for me….
-I’ll stick with my angry tiger.
+I suppose there is the challenge of trying to make a slow bike ride fast.
+Perhaps you could indulge your masochistic tendencies and see how you could continually improve the mpg.
+This is not what biking is about for me !
+Perhaps the NC750 for those guys who need their daily bike fix: Those who have a garage full of exciting bikes for their adrenaline fix or to keep as garage queens.
+Again not for me.
+I’ll stick with my big, angry orange tiger.

 Worthy, but not for me